cloudevents/spec/protobuf-format.md

 CloudEvents is a standardized and transport-neutral definition of the structure and metadata description of events.
 This specification defines how the elements defined in the CloudEvents specification are to be represented in the Protocol buffers version 3.

 Protocol buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
 A message is defined once using the protobuf interface description language (IDL), and the protobuf compiler generates the language specific libraries for serializing to and deserializing from the binary representation.
-The protobuf version 3 library can also convert a protobuf message into its [standard JSON form](PROTO_JSON).
+The protobuf version 3 library can also convert a protobuf message into its [standard JSON form][PROTO_JSON].

 Some built in message types in protobuf 3 (`google.protobuf.Value`, `google.protobuf.Any`, etc) have special runtime support from the protobuf library.
 These built in messages are given special treatment when transcoding to and from JSON.
 Tools in the protobuf ecosystem also give special treatment to these messages.
-For example, the [Common Expression Language tool (CEL)](CEL) automatically converts a `google.protobuf.Any` into its contained message when performing data queries.
+For example, the [Common Expression Language tool (CEL)][CEL] automatically converts a `google.protobuf.Any` into its contained message when performing data queries.

 ### 1.1.
 Conformance